Reviewed by: Ethan Meltzer, MD

 - Hearing loss.
 Although rare, hearing loss has been reported as the first sign of MS. Roughly 6% of people with MS experience hearing loss.

 - Speech problems.
 25-40% of people diagnosed with MS experience slurred speech, the inability to raise one’s voice, and difficulty with articulation of words.
 Speech problems usually arise further along in the disease’s progression.

 - Difficulty swallowing.
 Difficulty swallowing (dysphagia) occurs when nerves controlling the muscles in the mouth and throat have become damaged.

 - Seizures.
 Seizures are the result of abnormal electrical discharges in injured areas of the brain.

 - Tremors.
 Tremors, not to be confused with seizures, are involuntary, rhythmic muscle contractions that lead to uncontrollable shaking and can occur in various parts of the body or across the whole body as a result of damage along nerve pathways that coordinate movement.

 An individual diagnosed with MS may experience all, a combination of, or none of these symptoms.
 People diagnosed with MS may also experience symptoms not included in this listing.

 Managing Multiple Sclerosis

-If you or a loved one are experiencing symptoms of MS or are in need of a care team to help manage your MS, speak with your primary care physician about a referral to the UT Health Austin Multiple Sclerosis and Neuroimaging Center.
+If you or a loved one are experiencing symptoms of MS or are in need of a care team to help manage your MS, speak with your primary care physician about a referral to UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center.